bahadley/learning-akka/ch2/akkademydb-server/README.md

-Implements the AkkademyDb service in chapter 2.
+Implements the AkkademyDB server in chapter 2.

 ***